 This is the most important question you can ask!

-Scrolls down, finds the job in question, and selects the 10-digit job number (far left)
+Scroll down, find the job in question, and select the 10-digit job number (far left)

-Scrolls down and selects "Refer Student to this Job," enters your Student ID (SID) and follows the prompts
+Scroll down and select "Refer Student to this Job," enter your Student ID (SID) and follow the prompts

-You'll then log-in to your area of work-study to accept or decline the job offer.
-Once that's done, confirmation emails are sent.
+You must then log in to accept or decline the job offer.
+Once complete, confirmation emails are sent.

-If this is an additional work-study job during a program year, once the employer has referred you (steps 1-4 again), you will log-in and determine how to split your work-study between the jobs.
-Remember to leave enough money in each job to cover 100% of your past and, if any, future earnings.
+If you already have/ had an existing work-study job during this award year and you’ve now been offered another position, you will determine how to allocate your work-study award between the jobs as part of the acceptance process.
+Remember to leave enough money in each existing job to cover 100% of your past and, if any, future anticipated earnings.

-Your referral is good from the first of the referral month until either you are no longer enrolled (graduating in December, for example) or until the last day of the spring semester.
+Your referral is valid from the work-study referral effective date we assign after you accept the offer until either you are no longer enrolled (graduating in December, for example) or until the last day of the spring semester.

-Very Important: If you work at a work-study job before the referral process is complete, your employer will not receive a subsidy.
-There is a grace period back to the first of each month, but referrals cannot be back-dated beyond that.
-Any time worked prior to the first is not work-study.
-The employer is responsible for 100% of your earnings, and non-work-study earnings are treated as additional income on the Free Application for Federal Student Aid (FAFSA).
+Very Important: If you work in a work-study position before the referral process is complete, your employer will not receive the work-study subsidy.
+Any time worked prior to your referral effective date is not considered work-study and the employer is responsible for 100% of your earnings.
+Non-work-study earnings are treated as additional income on the Free Application for Federal Student Aid (FAFSA).